 The topics of China’s environment and energy are full of paradoxes.
 China burns half of the world’s coal – the main culprit of the country’s abysmal air quality – yet it is the world’s biggest and fastest growing renewable energy market.
 Its environment and energy policies are full of lofty goals, yet local implementation has long fallen far behind.
 It was once seen as the laggard in international climate negotiations, but now it is positioned to become a leader in taking climate actions unilaterally and multilaterally.

-Organized into five themes (pollution, environmental governance, fossil fuel, clean energy transition, and climate change), this syllabus hopes to guide you to understand the symptoms and causes of, and potential solutions to China’s environmental and energy transitions.
-A sample of both Chinese and English language readings are arranged so that you can complete with an hour of reading a day, five days a week, over the course of five weeks.
-Among them, five most essential items are marked bold; we hope you will at least be able to complete them.
-Believing that pollution is fundamentally visual, we also included multimedia resources at the end of each week.
+Organized into five themes (pollution, environmental governance, fossil fuels, transition to renewables, and climate change), this syllabus aims to guide you to understand the causes and symptoms of, and potential solutions to, China’s environmental and energy challenges.
+A sample of both Chinese and English language readings are arranged so that you can complete this course with an hour of reading each day, five days a week, over the course of five weeks.

 This content is available to our members and associates only.Register or log in to view the content.

 Updated on: Sep 12, 2019

 Let us know if you have any questions or suggested edits!